It was 10 years ago this summer that the SeaRose floating production, storage and off-loading (FPSO) vessel arrived in Marystown from South Korea.

-A little over a year later, the vessel left Mortier Bay, bound for Husky Energy’s White Rose oil field on the Grand Banks.
+A little more than a year later, the vessel left Mortier Bay, bound for Husky Energy’s White Rose oil field on the Grand Banks.

 Since then, smaller projects here and there have generated significant employment locally, including the construction of two ferries for the provincial government, but there has been nothing of the same magnitude.

-A decade later, Marystown finds itself in the midst of another high in the boom or bust cycle that has been a regular occurrence practically since the “shipyard,” as Kiewit’s facilities in the community are still often referred to as, was established by Joey Smallwood’s Liberals in the late 1960s.
+A decade later, Marystown finds itself in the midst of another high in the boom-or-bust cycle that has been a regular occurrence practically since the “shipyard,” as Kiewit’s facilities in the community are still often referred to, was established by Joey Smallwood’s Liberals in the late 1960s.

-Work is now well underway, at both the company’s Marystown and Cow Head sites, on the drilling support module for the gravity-based structure (GBS) that will be stationed at ExxonMobil Canada’s Hebron offshore oil field.
+Work is now well underway, at both the company’s Marystown and Cow Head sites, on the drilling support module for the gravity base structure (GBS) that will be stationed at ExxonMobil Canada’s Hebron offshore oil field.

-According to John Farrell, president of MWF/CAW Local 20, representing many of the tradespeople working on the project in Marystown, there are approximately 1,250 employees involved on the project.
+According to John Farrell, president of MWF/CAW Local 20, representing many of the tradespeople working on the project in Marystown, there are approximately 1,250 employees involved in the project.

-Roughly 900 of those are skilled workers, while 350 are staff, he said.
-Farrell estimated over a third, roughly 350 of the 900 tradespeople, are “travellers” – workers who have come in from outside the area.
+Roughly 900 of those are skilled workers, while 350 are other staff, he said.
+Farrell estimated more than a third, roughly 350 of the 900 tradespeople, are “travellers” — workers who have come in from outside the area.

 Farrell acknowledged two classes of metal fabrication students have been recruited from College of the North Atlantic to work on the project.

-Meanwhile, more workers are on the way, with Kiewit currently looking to hire electricians and pipefitters.
+Meanwhile, more workers are on the way, with Kiewit looking to hire electricians and pipefitters.

-Afterwards, the council of the day had a study completed to look at how the town had fared.
+Afterwards, the council of the day completed a study looking at how the town had fared.